-Registering to PAMS is a two-step process; once you create an individual account, you must associate yourself with ("register to") your institution.
+Registering in PAMS is a two-step process; once you create an individual account, you must associate yourself with ("register to") your institution.
 Detailed steps are listed below.

-Create PAMS Account:
+CREATE PAMS ACCOUNT:

 To register, click the "Create New PAMS Account" link on the website https://pamspublic.science.energy.gov/.